 EPS Traffic Light ToolThe Traffic Light Tool uses a set of statements for staff to answer and presents the outcome using an easy-to-understand RAG rating system.
 An experienced wellbeing adviser will also meet with members of your leadership team or governing body to discuss the report and develop an action plan.

 If you endorse resilience habits among your staff, it’s imperative that you are an authentic role model.
 This can be challenging for many managers when it comes to self-care.
-If you work late, rush a sandwich at your desk, send texts and emails during unsocial hours, if you’re drained and low on energy but battle on regardless, you are not role-modeling self-care habits.
+If you work late, rush a sandwich at your desk, send texts and emails during unsocial hours, if you’re drained and low on energy but battle on regardless, you are not role-modelling self-care habits.
 All of which will affect your credibility as a manager as you are giving, not living, the messages.
 Talking about self-care and making your self-care visible will give your people permission to do the same.
 People who keep well are productive and able to deliver good work.

 Resources for EmployeesYou can encourage your staff to use the tools and advice in the Employee section of this site.